10 Holiday Fundraising Ideas for Schools

 4. Host a holiday charity dinner

 Add holiday-themed raffle tickets to liven up the event.
 Request free passes for holiday events at museums, symphonies, or movie theaters and hand them out as prizes.
-Use CharityAuctions to host a silent auction or run your raffle for a hands-off process.
+CharityAuctions.com is silent auction software that lets you run a mobile silent auction or raffle at your holiday dinner at no upfront cost.
+Use mobile bidding for charity auctions so guests can bid from their phones between courses.
 Consider sharing leftovers with a local homeless organization.

 5. Plan a jingle bell run/walk